simeononsecurity/simeononsecurity.ch/content/articles/protecting-against-insider-threats_-strategies-for-your-company/index.en.md

 ### Key Takeaways

 * Implement strong access controls to limit the potential for insider threats.
 * Regularly monitor and audit user activities to detect any suspicious behavior.
 * Educate employees on security best practices to minimize the risk of insider threats.
-*   Utilize behavior analytics and user activity monitoring tools to identify potential insider threats.
+* use behavior analytics and user activity monitoring tools to identify potential insider threats.
 * Establish incident response procedures to effectively respond to insider threats.

 Understanding Insider Threats
 -----------------------------